Skip to contents

-This tutorial will show how you can start the FastRet GUI and explain the features it provides.
+This tutorial shows how to start the FastRet GUI and use its four modes.

 Starting the GUI

-To start the GUI, install the package and then run the following command in an interactive R terminal:
+Install the package and run this in an interactive R session:

 FastRet::start_gui()